Health-RI/new-userportal-frontend/README.md

 TODO

-## Disclaimer

-Please note that this version of GDI User Portal is the result of deliverable "MS11 - Development of the user portal deployed", which is still undergoing further feature developments and testing before its release in production.
-Therefore, you may witness some instabilities and broken links.
-Should you have any feedback, please let us know so we can take into account for the future releases accordingly.
-Your help in this regard is greatly appreciated!

 ## Further help

 To get more help on Next JS, go check out the [Next JS API Reference](https://nextjs.org/docs/pages/api-reference) page.